-- (a) The provisions set forth in this Article shall not be applicable to: - 1.
-Golf courses. - 2.
-Any lands used for bona fide scientific research, including, but not limited to, research on the effects of fertilizer use on urban stormwater, water quality, agronomics, or horticulture. - 3.
-Newly established landscape plants for, for a sixty (60) day period beginning 30 days after planting, if needed to, allow the plants to become well established. - 4.
-Vegetable gardens provided they are not within fifteen (15) feet of any water body and/or wetland. - 5.
-Fruit trees and shrubs provided that fertilizer application rates do not exceed UF/IFAS recommendations. - 6.
+- High impact areas in public parks and athletic fields.
+Specialized turf managers are required to follow the provisions of the "Florida Green Industries Best Management Practices for Protection of Water Resources in Florida, December 2008", as amended, for Turf and Landscape Plants, and provisions set forth in Sec.
+46-226. - 3.
+Any lands used for bona fide scientific research, including, but not limited to, research on the effects of fertilizer use on urban stormwater, water quality, agronomics, or horticulture.

+4. Newly established landscape plants for a sixty (60) day period beginning 30 days after planting, if needed to, allow the plants to become well established.

+- 4. Vegetable gardens, provided they are not within fifteen (15) feet of any water body and/or wetland. - 5.
+Fruit trees and shrubs, provided that fertilizer application rates do not exceed UF/IFAS recommendations. - 6.
 Yard waste compost, mulches or other similar materials that are primarily organic in nature and are applied to improve the physical condition of the soil. - 7.
-Tree trunk injection fertilization treatments that are performed by a certified arborist. - 8.
-Reclaimed water used for irrigation (which may contain substantial amounts of nitrogen and phosphorus).
+Tree trunk injection fertilization treatments that are performed by a certified arborist.

+8. Reclaimed water used for irrigation (which may contain substantial amounts of nitrogen and phosphorus)